fp

 Farmland investing isn’t without its drawbacks, of course.
 It might not be a fit if:

-• You’re not an accredited investor: Direct investments in farmland are most often limited to accredited investors.
+• Accreditation requirements: Direct investments in farmland are often limited to accredited investors.

 Comparing Farmland and Bonds